craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 #### Light
 You may choose Strength or Dexterity as this Weapon's Ability.

-For W AP, you may throw this weapon at a target within 30'.
-If
+For W AP, you may throw this weapon.
+Target a creature within 30', and establish Line of Sight.
+Make an Attack Roll with Disadvantage a
 #### Heavy
 #### Quick
 #### Versatile